-William Henry French was born, January 13, 1815, in Baltimore, Maryland.
+William Henry French was born, on January 13, 1815, in Baltimore, Maryland.
 He was the son of William and Anna Rosetta French, natives of New Hampshire, who had recently moved.
 After receiving a basic education locally, French studied at the University of Maryland before graduating from Columbian College in Washington, DC (modern-day George Washington University) in 1833.

 U.S. Military Academy